ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

 ### Classes

  * [Analysis](Analysis.md) - An Analysis is a data transformation that transforms input data to output data.
- * [AnalysisProcess](AnalysisProcess.md) - An Analysis Process captures the workflow steps that were performed to analyze data obtained from a Sequencing Experiment.
+ * [AnalysisMethod](AnalysisMethod.md) - An Analysis Method captures the workflow steps that were performed to analyze data obtained from an Experiment.
  * [Attribute](Attribute.md) - A key/value pair that further characterizes an entity.
- * [Biospecimen](Biospecimen.md) - A Biospecimen is any natural material taken from a biological entity for testing, diagnostics, treatment, or research purposes.
-It is linked to the Individual from which the Biospecimen is derived.
- * [Condition](Condition.md) - A Condition specifies which special characteristics and treatments apply to a Sample (e.g., whether the Sample comes from a disease or a healthy tissue).
  * [DataAccessCommittee](DataAccessCommittee.md) - A group of members that are delegated to grant access to one or more datasets after ensuring the criteria for data sharing has been met,  and request for data use does not raise ethical and/or legal concerns.
  * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
  * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
+ * [Experiment](Experiment.md) - An Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
+ * [ExperimentalMethod](ExperimentalMethod.md) - The Experimental Method captures the technical parameters that were used to produce output from the Sample.
  * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
-     * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A Analysis Process OutputFile is a File that is associated as an output file with an Analysis Process.
+     * [ProcessDataFile](ProcessDataFile.md) - A Process Data File is a File that contains data produced by an Analysis or workflow.
-     * [SampleFile](SampleFile.md) - A Sample File is a File that is associated with a Sample.
-     * [SequencingProcessFile](SequencingProcessFile.md) - A Sequencing Process File is a File that is associated with a Sequencing Process.
+     * [ResearchDataFile](ResearchDataFile.md) - A Research Data File is a File that contains raw data originating from an Experiment.
-     * [StudyFile](StudyFile.md) - A Study File is a File that is associated with a Study.
+     * [SupportingFile](SupportingFile.md) - A Supporting File is a File that contains additional information relevant for the entity, such as phenopackets, RO-Crates, imaging data or (unstructured) protocols.
  * [Individual](Individual.md) - An Individual is a Person who is participating in a Study.
- * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - The Library Preparation Protocol captures information about the library preparation of a Sequencing Experiment.
  * [Publication](Publication.md) - A Publication represents an article that is published.
 The minimum expectation is that the publication has a valid DOI.
  * [Sample](Sample.md) - A Sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 It is prepared from a Biospecimen.
- * [SequencingExperiment](SequencingExperiment.md) - A Sequencing Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
- * [SequencingProcess](SequencingProcess.md) - The Sequencing Process captures the technical parameters that were used to produce sequencing output from the Sample.
-It links the Sample to sequencing output.
- * [SequencingProtocol](SequencingProtocol.md) - The Sequencing Protocol captures information about parameters and metadata associated with a Sequencing Experiment.
  * [Study](Study.md) - A Study is an experimental investigation of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
  * [Submission](Submission.md) - A grouping entity that represents information about one or more entities.
 A submission can be considered as a set of inter-related (and inter-connected) entities that represent a data submission to GHGA.
- * [Trio](Trio.md) - A Trio is a study design in which the genetic information of three individuals within a family unit is analyzed.
-It consists of a child and their biological parents.

 ### Mixins